 To find out what might be causing your tremor, a GP may examine you and ask:

 - about your and your family's medical history – some types of tremor run in families

-A mild tremor that is not caused by another condition does not usually need any treatment.
-Your GP may want to monitor you to make sure it does not get any worse.
+A mild tremor that's not caused by another condition does not usually need any treatment.
+The GP may want to monitor you to make sure it does not get any worse.

 Treating a severe tremor